Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Martingales in continuous-time Markov processes

 \subsubsection{Dynkin's Martingales associated with jump processes}

 If $X_t$ is a Markov jump process, as defined in Sec.~\ref{eq:jumpprocconta} with generator given by Eq.~\eqref{eq:genps}, then Dynkin's Martingales~\eqref{eq:markovProtc} takes the expression

-where we recall that $f$ here is an arbitrary real function.
-To illustrate how martingales can be constructed with Dynkin's formula \eqref{eq:markovProtc}, we give some explicit examples. \begin{enumerate} \item \textbf{A Dynkin Martingale associated with the Poisson process.} For a Poisson process $N_t$ with time-dependent rate $\lambda_t$, i.e $\mathcal{X}=\mathbb{N}$, $N_0=0$, and $W_t(n,n+1)=\lambda_t$ with $n\in\mathbb{N}$, the associated Dynkin's martingale is given by
+where we recall that $g_t(x)$ here is an arbitrary real function of $t\geq 0$ and of $x\in\mathcal{X}$.
+To illustrate how martingales can be constructed with Dynkin's formula \eqref{eq:markovProtc}, we give some explicit examples. \begin{enumerate} \item \textbf{A Dynkin Martingale associated with the Poisson process.} For a Poisson process $N_t$ with time-dependent transition rate $\lambda_t$, i.e $\mathcal{X}=\mathbb{N}$, $N_0=0$, and $\omega_t(n,n+1)=\lambda_t$ with $n\in\mathbb{N}$, the associated Dynkin's martingale is given by

-In particular, the Dynkin martingale associated with the function $f_t(n)=n$ takes the simple expression which is a generalization of the martingale Eq.~(\ref{eq:countingM}) for time-independent rates $\lambda_t=\lambda$.
-Analogously, using $f_t(n)=n^2$, we obtain the martingale
+In particular, the Dynkin martingale associated with the function $g_t(n)=n$ takes the simple expression which is a generalization of the martingale Eq.~(\ref{eq:countingM}) for time-independent rates $\lambda_t=\lambda$.
+Analogously, using $g_t(n)=n^2$, we obtain the martingale

 \item {\bf A Dynkin Martingale associated with a three-state model.} Let $X_{t}$ be a 3-state continuous-time Markov jump process defined on $\mathcal{X}=\left\{ A,B,C\right\} $ and with time independent transition rates $\omega(X,Y)$ between states $X\in \mathcal{X}$ and $Y\in \mathcal{X}$ (see Fig.~\ref{fig:3s} for an illustration).
-For $X_{0}=A$, and for the choice $f_{t}(x)=\delta_{C,x}$, with $\delta_{i,j}$ the Kronecker delta, the associated Dynkin martingale is given by
+For $X_{0}=A$, and for the choice $g_{t}(x)=\delta_{C,x}$, with $\delta_{i,j}$ the Kronecker delta, the associated Dynkin martingale is given by

 The second term in~\eqref{eq:mart3s} is the accumulated {\em inflow probability}~\cite{baiesi2015inflow} to state $C$.
-On the other hand, the third term in~\eqref{eq:mart3s} depends on the escape rate from state $C$, $\lambda(C) =\omega(C,B)+\omega(C,A)$, and also on the empirical occupation probability $\frac{1}{t}\int_{0}^{t}ds\delta_{.}(X_{s})$ of state $C$. \end{enumerate}
+On the other hand, the third term in~\eqref{eq:mart3s} depends on the escape rate from state~$C$, $\lambda(C) =\omega(C,B)+\omega(C,A)$, and also on the empirical occupation probability $(1/t)\int_{0}^{t}ds\delta_{.}(X_{s})$ of state $C$. \end{enumerate}